bwsnetwork/bwscoin/doc/README.md

-PAI Coin Core
+BWS Coin Core
 =============

 Setup
 ---------------------
-PAI Coin Core is the original PAI Coin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of PAI Coin transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+BWS Coin Core is the original BWS Coin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of BWS Coin transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------
-The following are some helpful notes on how to run PAI Coin on your native platform.
+The following are some helpful notes on how to run BWS Coin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/paicoin-qt` (GUI) or
+- `bin/bwscoin-qt` (GUI) or
-- `bin/paicoind` (headless)
+- `bin/bwscoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run paicoin-qt.exe.
+Unpack the files into a directory, and then run bwscoin-qt.exe.

 ### OS X

-Drag PAI Coin-Core to your applications folder, and then run PAI Coin-Core.
+Drag BWS Coin-Core to your applications folder, and then run BWS Coin-Core.

-### Need Help?

-* See the documentation at the [PAI Coin Wiki](https://en.paicoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#paicoin](http://webchat.freenode.net?channels=paicoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=paicoin).
-* Ask for help on the [PAIcoinTalk](https://paicointalk.org/) forums, in the [Technical Support board](https://paicointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build PAI Coin on your native platform.
+The following are developer notes on how to build BWS Coin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)